-1. For maximum light coverage, position the unit at ground level or in a spot higher than the area being illuminated by the lamps.
+For maximum light coverage, position the unit at ground level or in a spot higher than the area being illuminated.

-NOTE: See Unit Dimensions for unit height.
+NOTE: See Unit Dimensions for unit heights.

-- 2. See Figure 3-1.
+- See Figure 3-1.
 Place the unit on firm ground that is relatively flat (less than 5° slope), and then block the wheels to keep it from moving (A).
 This will make it easier to level the unit. - 3.
 Pull the locking pin on the tongue jack (B) and rotate the jack 90°.
 Install the locking pin.
-Rotate the jack handle clockwise to raise the trailer tongue off the towing vehicle. - A grounding stud (C) is located on the frame of the trailer near the trailer tongue.
-For grounding requirements, follow the National Electrical Code (NEC), state, and local regulations. - 5.
-Pull the locking pins (D) on the outriggers (E) and pull each outrigger out until the spring loaded locking pin snaps back into place.
-Pull the locking pin on each outrigger jack and rotate each jack 90° so the jack pad is facing down and the spring loaded locking pin snaps back into place. - Pull the locking pin on the rear jack (F) and rotate it 90° until the spring loaded pin snaps back into
+Rotate the jack handle clockwise to raise the trailer tongue off the towing vehicle.

-- place.
-Turn the jack handle clockwise to start leveling the trailer. - 7.
-Rotate each jack handle clockwise to start leveling the trailer.
+- 4. A grounding stud (C) is located on the frame of the trailer at the base of the mast post.
+For grounding requirements, follow National Electrical Code (NEC), state, and local guidelines. - 5.
+Pull locking pins (D) on the outriggers (E) and pull each outrigger out until the spring loaded locking pin snaps back into place.
+Pull the locking pin on each outrigger jack and rotate each jack 90° so the jack pad is facing down.
+Install the locking pin. - 6.
+Pull the locking pin on the rear jack (F) and rotate it 90°.
+Install the locking pin.
+Turn the jack handle clockwise to start leveling the trailer. - Rotate each jack handle clockwise to start leveling the trailer.
 Adjust all four jacks by rotating their handles clockwise until they are firmly in contact with the ground (G). - 8.
 Before raising the mast, it may be necessary to adjust the lamps.
 The lamps may be adjusted up, down, left or right by loosening the wing nuts on the trunnion (H) and aiming the lamps in the desired direction.
-Tighten the hardware completely and make sure the lamps are connected to the junction box (J).
+Tighten the hardware completely and verify the lamps are connected to junction box (J).